West Bengal Professional Tax

 - Reimbursement of conveyance charges, traveling allowance

-- Salary paid to apprentice under Apprentices Act, stipend paid to trainee
+- Salary paid to apprentice under Apprentices Act, stipend paid to the trainee

 - Statutory bonus, gratuity, and ex-gratia payment.

-- Pension granted to an employee is not considered as salary.
-Therefore, a pensioner is not liable to pay Professional Tax on pension.
+- Pension granted to an employee is not considered a salary.
+Therefore, pensioners are not liable to pay Professional Tax on their retirement.

 Requisites for West Bengal Professional Tax Payment

-The self-employed person requires the Certificate of Enrolment, receipt of annual payment of tax, but does not require filing any of return.
+The self-employed person requires the Certificate of Enrolment and receipt of annual tax payment but does not require filing any return.

-An Employer requires Certificate of Registration, monthly payment of tax and filing of annual return.
+An Employer requires a Certificate of Registration, monthly tax payment, and annual returns filing.

 West Bengal Professional Tax Slab Rate

-The ‘Schedule’ of rates of tax as per West Bengal State Tax on Professions, Trades, Callings and Employments Act, 1979 are provided in the table.
+The ‘Schedule’ of tax rates per West Bengal State Tax on Professions, Trades, Callings, and Employments Act, 1979, is provided in the table.
 The professional tax should be paid at the rates specified in the West Bengal Professional Tax Schedule.